Marquess of Huntly: 17th century onward

-In 1632, four years before his father's death, the sixth Earl was created Viscount Aboyne in the Peerage of Scotland in his own right, with remainder that the title should be passed on to his second son the Hon.
+In 1632, four years before his father's death, the seventh Earl was created Viscount Aboyne in the Peerage of Scotland in his own right, with remainder that the title should be passed on to his second son the Hon.
 James Gordon on his death or on the death of his father, whichever came first.

-When he died two years later the titles passed to his son, the fourth Marquess.
+When he died two years later the titles passed to his son, the third Marquess.
 In 1661 the attainder of 1649 was revoked by Act of Parliament.
 In 1684 Lord Huntly was created Lord Badenoch, Lochaber, Strathavon, Balmore, Auchindoun, Garthie and Kincardine, Viscount of Inverness, Earl of Huntly and Enzie and Duke of Gordon.
 All four titles were in the Peerage of Scotland.
 He was succeeded by his son, the second Duke.
 He was a supporter of the Old Pretender.
 Gordon married Lady Henrietta, daughter of Charles Mordaunt, 3rd Earl of Peterborough and 8th Baron Mordaunt.
-Their eldest son, the third Duke, sat in the House of Lords as a Scottish Representative Peer from 1747 to 1752.
+Their eldest son, the third Duke, sat in the House of Lords as a Scottish representative peer from 1747 to 1752.
 He was succeeded by his eldest son, the fourth Duke.
 Known as "Cock o' the North", he was a Scottish Representative Peer from 1767 to 1784 and served as Lord-Lieutenant of Aberdeenshire and as Keeper of the Great Seal of Scotland.
 In 1784 he was created Baron Gordon of Huntley, in the County of Gloucester, and Earl of Norwich, in the County of Norfolk, in the Peerage of Great Britain.
 Gordon's great-grandfather, the first Duke, was the husband of Lady Elizabeth Howard, daughter of Lord Henry Howard, who had been created Baron Howard of Castle Rising in 1669 and Earl of Norwich in 1672.
 The earldom of Norwich had become extinct on the death of the fourth Earl (also the ninth Duke of Norfolk) in 1777 and was now revived in Gordon's favour.
 In 1819 Gordon also inherited the barony of Mordaunt through his grandmother.